 1. Use mass transit

 Subways and buses are ideal low-carbon-footprint travel options, and go almost everywhere in the five boroughs.
-A 2012 report showed that the average mass transit ride prevents 10 pounds of greenhouse gas emissions for the equivalent car ride, and since the subway system has a ridership of some 1.75 billion passengers a year, the cumulative emissions offsets are significant.
+A 2012 report showed that the average mass transit ride prevents 10 pounds of greenhouse gas emissions for the equivalent car ride, and since the subway system has a ridership of more than 1.7 billion passengers a year, the cumulative emissions offsets are significant.

 2. Take a bike or walking tour

 The City’s hundreds of miles of greenways are great for biking and walking, and there’s an extensive system of bike lanes and paths.
 Bike rentals are easy through services like Citi Bike and companies like Bike Rent NYC and Unlimited Biking, each of which also offers tours; Brooklyn Bike Tours and Get Up and Ride are other possibilities for guided cycling experiences.
 To explore the City’s neighborhoods and history on foot, consider themed expeditions with an outfit like Big Onion Tours or Walks of New York.
 The Central Park Conservancy organizes tours of Central Park.

 3. Get outdoors